Qishan (official): Convention of Chuenpi

 On 20 January 1841 in Chuenpi, without seeking approval from the Qing imperial court, Qishan agreed to the Convention of Chuenpi with Charles Elliot after negotiations.
-The convention stipulated that the Qing Dynasty would pay the British an indemnity of six million silver coins, cede Hong Kong Island in exchange for Zhoushan Island, there be equal diplomatic relations between the British and Qing, the release of British merchants trapped and held captive by the Qing, and Guangzhou reopening for trade in February of 1841.
-The Daoguang Emperor was furious when he found out later that Qishan had agreed to the convention without his permission.
-He ordered Qishan to be arrested and escorted as a criminal to Beijing for trial.
-Qishan had his properties and assets confiscated and was sentenced to military service as a result.
-He was replaced by Yishan as Imperial Commissioner afterwards.
+The convention stipulated that the Qing Dynasty would pay the British an indemnity of six million silver coins, cede Hong Kong Island in exchange for the captive Zhoushan Island, there be equal diplomatic relations between the British and Qing, the release of British merchants trapped and held captive by the Qing, and Guangzhou reopening for trade in February 1841.
+A day after the signing of the convention on 21 January, The forts captured during the Second Battle of Chuenpi were returned to the Qing in a ceremony on Chuenpi, which had been controlled by Captain James Scott as pro tempore governor of the fort.
+Prior to the ceremony, the forts had been formally returned when Commodore Gordon Bremer, commander-in-chief of British forces in China, sent a letter to Guan Tianpei regarding the return.
+The British colours were hauled down and the Chinese colours were hoisted in their place, under a salute fired from HMS Wellesley, and returned by the Chinese with a salute fired from the Anunghoy batteries.